 The AO proves (by demonstrating prior experience of involved people) that it has sufficient technical knowledge and capabilities in the main cable network specific technologies (RF, Docsis, DVB-C, …)

-The AO will have the capabilities to test and (if required) update its equipments when is introducing network upgrades (enhancements, security updates, etc.) according to the typical timelines as described further in this document.
+The AO will have the capabilities to test and (if required) update its equipments when Wyre is introducing network upgrades (enhancements, security updates, etc.) according to the typical timelines as described further in this document.

 The AO will have the necessary resources to execute its obligations as described in this document.

-The AO explicitly acknowledges that is by no means responsible to engineer or test the AO systems or equipments towards delivering correct end-user functionality.
-Certification will only verify if the AO equipment/systems behave correctly and are developed according to the specification documented in the WRO.
+The AO explicitly acknowledges that Wyre is by no means responsible to engineer or test the AO systems or equipments towards delivering correct end-user functionality.
+Certification will only verify if the AO equipment/systems behave correctly and are developed according to the specification documented in the Wyre WRO.

-will require certification testing on the AO CPE and systems or part thereof in accordance with the certification procedures described.
-The decision to conduct certification tests in full or partial scope is at ’s sole discretion and shall be in no way be a waiver for AO responsibility to duly execute complete qualification testing on all relevant systems and interfaces.
+Wyre will require certification testing on the AO CPE and systems or part thereof in accordance with the certification procedures described.
+The decision to conduct certification tests in full or partial scope is at Wyre’s sole discretion and shall be in no way be a waiver for AO responsibility to duly execute complete qualification testing on all relevant systems and interfaces.

-For CPE equipment the Certification and the initial interoperatibilty tests should be conducted by an external, recognized and independent certification party according the specification of the Telenet reference offer:
+For CPE equipment the Certification and the initial interoperatibilty tests should be conducted bya competent party agreed by both parties.
+The tests should be performed in accordance with NetCo specifications..

-Recognized: The external certification party is recognized by the sector for executing these kind of certifications.

-Independent: The external certification party is operator and vendor independent.

-Equipped: The external certification party has the needed Telenet reference infrastructure to be able to execute interoperatibilty tests.

-Telenet will need to confirm beforehand to the AO that the AO selected certification party is accepted as an external, recognized and independent certification party.

 Confidentiality